Bradamant3/SwiftID-API-reference-app/README.md

 `npm start`

 ### Register a webhook with the SwiftID API
 The app must have an endpoint registered with SwiftID to use as a webhook callback when a SwiftID request is approved or rejected.
 These curl commands will authenticate and register the webhook.
+In production this endpoint must be secured with HTTPS, but the sandbox environment does not require this.

 **These commands only need to be run the first time you run the app**